dvirtz/modern-cpp/10_regex/regex.md

 }
 ```

-Note: if we need quoted parens inside the string we can have add a custom delimiter between the quotes and paren.
+Note: if we need quoted parentheses inside the string we can have add a custom delimiter between the quotes and parentheses.
-custom delimeter is at most 16 characters except parentheses, backslash and spaces.
+custom delimiter is at most 16 characters except parentheses, backslash and spaces.

 ---